roleypoly/community-docs/README.md

 ## How do I pick roles using Roleypoly?
 **Firstly**, you need to access the user interface.
 To do so, you have to click on the link related to the server in which you want to pick roles from.
 You can summon the link by mentioning Roleypoly in a chat (@Roleypoly), or by asking for the link to the server’s administrator(s).
-You may also find it by opening [roleypoly.com][roleypoly-home], and searching for it on the sidebar.

 **Secondly**, click [Sign in with Discord], connect to Discord if asked, then [Authorize].
 It is necessary to link your account with the server’s Roleypoly page.